Pieri type rules and $GL(2|2)$ tensor products: The lower atypical summands in

-We compute the remaining contributions to the tensor product $S^i \otimes S^j$ in ${\calR}_n$ for $n \geq 2$.
-These are all irreducible which basically follows from the fact that all lower atypical summands in an $\A_{S^i} \otimes \A_{S^j}$ tensor product are irreducible.
+We compute the remaining direct summands of the tensor product $S^i \otimes S^j$ in ${\calR}_n$ for $n \geq 2$.
+These direct summands are all irreducible which will follow from the fact that all summands of atypicality $<n$ in an $\A_{S^i} \otimes \A_{S^j}$ tensor product are irreducible and have vanishing $Ext^1$ with each other.